4d/docs/website/translated_docs/es/ViewPro/method-list.md

 #### Descripción

-The `VP Get current sheet` command <!-- REF #_method_.VP Get current sheet.Summary -->returns the index of the current sheet in *vpAreaName*.
+The `VP Get current sheet` command<!-- REF #_method_.VP Get current sheet.
+Summary -->returns the index of the current sheet in *vpAreaName*.
 The current sheet is the selected sheet in the document.
 <!-- END REF -->

 In *vpAreaName*, pass the name of the 4D View Pro area.